rachmadaniHaryono/python-mal/README.markdown

 Change log
 ==========
+0.2.6 - added broadcast time parsing for currently aired anime shows and added some minor fixes.
 0.2.5 - added promotion video parsing on anime datasheets
 0.2.4 - Adapted to the new MAL ssl enforcement
 0.2.3.1 - upgraded to requests 2.11